proglang/proglang.github.io/src/teaching/25ss/eopl.md

 *Lectures & Tutorials* section.

-While the exercises are voluntary and there is no submission, **we highly recommend to thoroughly work through the exercises, as the exam will be close to impossible without practical experience in using Agda**.
+While the exercises are voluntary and there is no submission, **we highly recommend to thoroughly work through the exercises, as the exam will be virtually impossible without practical experience in using Agda**.

 ## Exam